FantaC4t/opendeck-mirabox293/README.md

 ## Acknowledgments

-This plugin is heavily based on work by contributors of [elgato-streamdeck](https://github.com/streamduck-org/elgato-streamdeck) crate
+This plugin is based on [opendeck-ss550](https://github.com/MMonkeyKiller/opendeck-ss550) by MMonkeyKiller, which is heavily based on work by contributors of [elgato-streamdeck](https://github.com/streamduck-org/elgato-streamdeck) crate.